yangshun/front-end-interview-handbook/contents/introduction.md

 - **Algorithms** - LeetCode-style algorithmic coding questions, but solve them using JavaScript
 - **Write a small utility function/library** - Implement a common function in JavaScript.
 This is the front end version of LeetCode-style algorithm questions.
 E.g. Implement the `debounce` function found in Underscore/Lodash
 - **Build a UI component/game** - Write HTML, CSS and JavaScript to implement a UI component or a small app/game.
 E.g. Build a tabs component, Tic-tac-toe Game, Tetris Game
-- **Design a UI component/app/game** - Describe and discuss how you would build a UI component/app/game.
+- **System Design** - Describe and discuss how you would build a UI component/app/game.
 This is the front end version of system design questions.
 E.g. Describe how you would build Emoji autocomplete feature in a chat app

-## General Tips
+## General tips for front end interviews

 Regardless of which type of format you are given, one thing stays true - you need to be extremely strong in your front end fundamentals and constantly display mastery of them to your interviewer.